rfjakob/gocryptfs/Documentation/MANPAGE.md

 **-nonempty**
 :	Allow mounting over non-empty directories.
-FUSE by default disallows this because to prevent accidential shadowing of files.
+FUSE by default disallows this to prevent accidential shadowing of files.

 **-nosyslog**
 :	Diagnostic messages are normally redirected to syslog once gocryptfs